thanhlong2803/experience-do-work-in-projects-in-the-angular/experience-you-should-know/the-angular-use-component-and-component-interactions/README.md

 #  We use the component in the angular.
-Mockup help to do you more understand about it.
+Mockup help you more understand about it.
 ![enter image description here](https://github.com/thanhlong2803/update-image/blob/main/image4/codeinteractioncomponents.png)
 # Let me build in the project contain of bootstrap and localStorage.
 | My project| Description|